Professor Mauro Perretti

-Dean of Research at SMD and Professor of Immunopharmacology
+Dean for Research and Research Impact SMD and Professor of Immunopharmacology

 Centre: Biochemical Pharmacology

 After BSc in Medicinal Chemistry (University in Florence, 1985) and an MSc in Pharmacology and Toxicology (1988), Mauro Perretti started his career at the Sclavo Research Centre under the leadership of Prof Luca Parente.
 In 1991, he joined Prof Rod Flower at the William Harvey Research Institute, and in 1996 he gained his PhD (LON).
 Mauro's career has been shaped by fellowships from the Arthritis Research Campaign, a post-doctoral one (1997-2002) followed by a senior fellowship (2002-2007).
 In 2001 Mauro gained his personal chair by Queen Mary University of London.
 Centre Lead of the Centre for Biochemical Pharmacology from 2001-to 2013, Mauro acted as Deputy Director of the William Harvey Research Institute from 2006 to 2013, taking on Co-Directorship in the period 2013-2016.
 In 2015, he became Dean for Research and Research Impact of the Faculty of Medicine and Dentistry.
 A role that he still holds.

 Mauro has published over 370 papers, with >26,000 citations and an H Factor of 90 (Google Scholar, July 2019).